 Love it or hate it, the ubiquitous gradient hair colouring technique known as Ombré doesn't seem to be going anywhere.

-Despite the fact that the trend's been kicking around for quite some time and has repeatedly been declared "over" (including by Michelle!), celebs like Rihanna, Rachel Bilson, and Lea Michele are still going steady with their two-tone locks.
+Despite the fact that the trend's been kicking around for quite some time and has repeatedly been declared “over,” celebs like Rihanna, Rachel Bilson, and Lea Michele are still going steady with their two-tone locks.

 So, while it's clear that the trend is alive and well among celebrities, I have a theory that the reason so many of us lesser mortals are embracing Ombré is because it's not only on-trend, it's economical.
 Yep, one of the best parts about Ombré colour is that it grows out really well.
 It looks natural months after first having it done.
 In fact, I managed to make mine last for almost a full year without one touch-up!
 Even after four haircuts that clipped off the lightest ends, it still looked pretty decent.

 But here's the thing about maintaining an Ombré hair look (or creating it in the first place).
 Until recently, there's only been two options: spend big bucks having it done professionally... or experiment on your own with this DIY technique.
 But now L'Oréal Paris has released Féria Wild Ombré, an at-home Ombré hair kit:

 L'Oréal Paris Féria Wild Ombré collection, C$13.99/US$12.99 each; click here to learn more and purchase.

 Celebrity colourist Christophe Robin, who collaborated with the company to create it, believes Ombré is the new way to do highlights.
 It's certainly a lot fresher than foils or a cap (yikes), and is customizable based on your taste since the free-hand technique gives you free reign with the colour placement.
 It comes in five shades:

 - 050 for dark to very dark brown hair

 - 060 for medium to dark brown hair

 - 065 for light to medium brown hair